Become a humanitarian aid worker abroad

 - physicians (especially professionals in general medicine who work in health care centers/occupational health care, surgeons, gynaecologists/obstetricians, as well as anaesthetists, infectious-disease specialists, emergency physicians and paediatricians)

-- nurses (especially operation theatre and anaesthetic nurses, as well as paediatric nurses)
+- nurses (especially operating theatre and anaesthetic nurses, as well as paediatric nurses)

 - instrument technicians